maxdemaio/invest/README.md

 # invest
-**Stock analysis and investing notes all in one place.**
+**Stock and company analyses for investing.**

 Overview
 ------

 Invest is a python application to help strategize a stock portfolio.
-Also, cliff-notes of [Stock Investing like Warren Buffet](https://www.youtube.com/playlist?list=PLECECA66C0CE68B1E) have been added.

 For requirements, this application uses Jupyter Notebooks, Pandas, and Yahoo-Finance.

 Methodology
 ------